A Feature Of Catabolic Reactions Is That They: Complete Guide

 What Is Catabolism?

 In plain English, catabolism is the set of chemical pathways that tear down larger molecules—like carbs, fats, and proteins—into smaller pieces you can actually use for energy.
-On the flip side, think of it as the body’s recycling plant.
+Think of it as the body’s recycling plant.
 Instead of tossing away an old sofa, you’d strip it down for wood, metal, and screws that can be repurposed elsewhere.

 The Big Picture